mrisek/NLog-Logging-Platform/README.md

 # NLog-Logging-Platform
-NLog is a free logging platform for .NET
+A program written in C# for creating log files using NLog, a free logging platform for .NET